Liqwid-Labs/plutus-extra/plutus-laws/README.md

 As this wraps `tasty-quickcheck`, we also support any options that `tasty-quickcheck` supports, such as for controlling how many tests get run.
-Lasty, we supply some helpers for writing your own laws and tests.
+Lastly, we supply some helpers for writing your own laws and tests.

 ## What are the goals of this project?